ScottyLabs/wdw/react/index.md

 Participants will learn the basics of React through brief demonstrations, interactive examples, and a lab where they create a small web application.

 This talk is geared towards intermediate developers who have some experience with HTML and JS.
-It is recommended that you are familiar with some ES6 syntax (such as const, let, class) but it is not necessary.
+It is recommended that you are familiar with some ES6 syntax (such as `const`, `let`, `class`) but it is not necessary.

 ### Resources
 Here's the link to the [slides]({{ site.baseurl }}/react/sunday/slides.pdf) for this workshop!